vladarau/mbd-bidw/Session 09/README.md

 ## Session 9

 The topic of this session is **Data Governance**.
-This repository includes the extra content discuss in class:
+This repository includes the extra content discussed in class:

   - Articles